 The Board's attendance is reported in the table entitled "Composition of the Board of Directors and Attendance during the Year".
-The Managing Director Karl-Johan Persson attended all the Board meetings held in 2011.
+The Managing Director Karl-Johan Persson attended all the Board meetings held in 2012.

-During the year the Board addressed and discussed the following matters:
+During the year the Board addressed and discussed the following matters, among other things: